mautic/developer-documentation-new/docs/design/labelling.rst

 Transforms data or objects from an external source.
 Typically opens a secondary window for the User to locate the external source.

 Context: creating a new table based on comma-separated values contained in a separate file.
-See also Export.
+See also :ref:`Export`.

 Insert
 ^^^^^^

 Adds an element at a particular position in an ordered view.

 Context: adding a picture to the body of a document or inserting a record into a table.
-See also Add and New
+See also :ref:`Add` and :ref:`New`.

 L
 -